liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/03-gdpr-deletion-features.markdown

 [TOC levels=1-4]

-As of @product-ver@, there are new features that enhance an administrator's experience finding data in the Personal Data Erasure UI:
+As of @sharepoint-ver@, there are new features that enhance an administrator's experience finding data in the Personal Data Erasure UI:

 **Filtering**